 Arguably one of the most highly sought after parts of the ranch is Block 1.
 This elevated block is on bench land soils, elevated with vines growing on slopes up to 26 degrees.
 The original plantings here were on hand dug terraces.
 After a redevelopment in 1990 there are no longer terraces – rather the vines follow the slope directly down to the valley floor.
 Also noteworthy is BOND Estates first wine, Vecina was sourced from this particular block.

 And there is a difference in character of the grapes from the lower sites to the upper sites.
 Grapes from the lower deeper soils often produce brighter fruit flavors with fine tannins whereas the higher slopes produce fruit that tends to be more earthy and even have a garrigue quality (chaparral).
-Each year grapes from seven blocks are harvested and vinified separately (using native yeasts) with the final blend resulting from a barrel selection.
+Each year grapes from seven blocks are harvested and vinified separately (using indigenous yeasts) with the final blend resulting from a barrel selection.

 The focus of Vine Hill Ranch is on one wine each year, a Cabernet Sauvignon.
 The labels on each vintage are altered to reflect several important factors in the wine.
 All seven blocks are listed but the blocks used in that year’s vintage have holes punched out on the label, the number of vines in each block are listed as is the harvest date and the yield in tons/acre.